allenjamesvinoy14/Random-API-/README.md

 ## Constants

 ```
-Constants such as SECRET has to be defined seperately by the user in constants.js file
+Constants such as SECRET has to be defined seperately by the user in constants.js(ignored in this repository) file
 ```